Public assistance programs from DHS in Iowa.

 Food is offered to Iowa families from WIC, which is also known as Women, Infants, & Children.
 This government funded and public resource is a supplemental nutrition program for pregnant women, babies, children under the age of 5, women who have had a baby in the last 6 months, and also breast feeding women.
 The WIC program is tasked with helping lower income families by providing healthy foods and groceries, referrals to other health care agencies as well as social services, and nutrition education.

-Food Stamps are offered for the working poor.
-The government Food Assistance Program provides Electronic Benefit Transfer debit type cards that can be used to buy groceries at grocery stores, some Farmers Markets, as well supermarkets.
+Food Stamp applications in Iowa, known as SNAP, are offered for the working poor.
+The state government of Iowa Food Assistance Program provides Electronic Benefit Transfer debit type cards (EBT) that can be used to buy groceries at grocery stores, some Farmers Markets, as well supermarkets.
 Only certain types of food items can be purchased.
+EBT cards can be used in Iowa by single moms, the unemployed and people in poverty to help buy groceries.
+Learn more on other free food and grocery programs low-income families.

-The Iowa Self-Help and Resource Exchange, also known as SHARE, is a program for anyone, regardless of their income, background, or religion.
+The Iowa Self-Help and Resource Exchange from DHS, also known as SHARE, is a program for anyone, regardless of their income, background, or religion.
 The SHARE Iowa program offers tasty, nutritious grocery packages at half the retail cost in exchange for just two hours of volunteer service in your local community.

 Free nutrition education programs include EFNEP and FNP.
 They are run by the Iowa State University Extension, and services are offered for low-income families.
 These programs will help parents provide nutritious food for their families, which is key to leading to strong families as well as healthy children.
 Nutrition coaches from the state will meet with participants one-on-one and in small groups for personal advice.